 Emergency Response Protocols

 People with diabetes need a solid plan for dealing with severe blood sugar issues.
-This might include having quick glucose sources ready, knowing how to use glucagon injections, and knowing when to get medical help15.
+This might include having quick glucose sources ready, knowing how to use glucagon injections, and knowing when to get medical help.
 Having these plans in place can be the difference between a bad situation and a life-threatening one.

 Long-term Complication Prevention